dtnitsch/llm-web-parser/LAUNCH_STRATEGY.md

 **My solution (llm-web-parser):**

-- 40 URLs in 5 seconds (parallel Go workers)
+- 40 URLs in under 4 seconds (parallel Go workers)
 - 7,400 tokens with summary mode (100x cheaper)
 - Structured JSON with confidence scores, keyword extraction

-**Proven benchmark:** Fetched 40 major ML sites in 5.053s with 92.5% success rate.
+**Proven benchmark:** Fetched 40 major ML sites in 3.685s (8 workers) with 92.5% success rate on a MacBook M4.

 I built this because I wanted Claude to recommend MORE web research, not less.
 With this tool, Claude could analyze 40+ sites per query instead of conservatively picking 5-8.